BlvckBytes/blvckbytes.at/src/assets/markdown/philosophy/the_state_of_mathematics.md

 ### Key Characteristics

-Mathematics is a science which deals with the objective properties of mental objects.
-Mental objects are constructed step by step, where the final result should not have any unwanted degrees of freedom left, to avoid differences based on interpretation.
+Mathematics is a mental science, meaning that the study regards mental objects, which are in no way bound to the physical world whatsoever.
+In comparison to natural sciences, where experiments performed on reality are essential to derive new knowledge, a mental science can be conducted with nothing but thought alone.
+The reason for why we use physical means to aid this process is twofold: on one hand, our mental capacities are severly limited, and on the other, thought is inherently fluctuating and thus needs to become captured.

+(The following key characteristics of proper, well-defined and rigorous mathematical concepts have been put forth by John Gabriel; you can find out more about him and his works at the [New Calculus](/math/new-calculus) page.)

-Mental objects can be communicated or conveyed from one mental being to another.
+Mental concepts can be communicated or conveyed from one mental being to another.
 Being A can construct an object of arbitrary complexity and - if its description is carefully and exactly crafted - being B can obtain this exact same object to then further work with it on their own.
 Later down the road, B can share its result with A, and they may even compare their findings.

-Mental tools used for analytic purposes may themselves become the analyzed subject.
-This constant change of an object from being the tool or the subject is quite common while investigating.

-Surprisingly, these mental objects by themselves are not what mathematics is about.
-Neither are carried out calculations, as they just represent applications of various mathematical findings.
-Mathematics is characterized by the act of actively searching for non-obvious properties and patterns to an extent that it can be considered a science of its own.
-A mental science, to be exact, which does not require any interaction with the physical world, in contrast to the natural sciences, where experiments govern the scientific process.
+Such a concept is only as appealing as it is well-formed.
+The following four essential requirements may validate any definition:

+1. Must be reifiable **(R)** either intangibly or tangibly.
+2. Must be defined in terms of attributes **(A)** which it possesses, not those it lacks.
+3. Must not lead to any logical contradictions **(C)**.
+4. Must exist in a perfect Platonic form.
+What this means, is that it exists independently **(I)** of the human mind or any other mind, as a noumenon of course.

+**RACI**: **R**eifiable - **A**ttributes - No **C**ontradictions - **I**ndependence

+To reify means to produce an instance of the concept, so that someone who knows nothing about it, can understand it exactly the same way as any other.
+If one can't reify a concept, then it may possibly not exist outside of their mind.
+If it is impossible to get past this first step, the concept at hand is no doubt nonsensical.

+If a concept is not defined in terms of the attributes it posesses, then one may as well be takling about innumerably many other concepts.
+Thus, there is endless ambiguity.
+An attribute describes the boundaries or limits, the extent of the instatiated object from the concept.

+> Mathematicians are like artists, the objects arising from concepts in a mathematician's mind are only as appealing as they are well defined.

+Once a concept has been reified and defined, it has to be vetted; There are limitations to being well defined, and this is why one needs to undergo checks for contradictions, until the concept becomes *axiomatic*, meaning it established itself over a long-enough time-period of vetting.
+Any implications of the concept must not produce logical contradictions.

+The last criterion states that the concept must exist outside of the human mind, or any other mind.
+For example, if aliens realize the *incommensurable* constant $\pi$, they will realize it in the only logical way: the attempted measure of a circle's circumference magnitude using the diameter magnitude as a unit.
+Perfect concepts exist whether life exists or not.
+This exact knowledge is what the Greeks discovered when they were studying geometry; without any exception, all of these are perfect concepts (Platonic).

 ### Discovered Or Invented